Frequently Asked Questions

 Is there an orientation programme for first year students?

-There is a university-wide orientation programme, which coincides with Registration Part 2.
-All first year undergraduate students must attend Orientation.
-Transfer students from other institutions are also encouraged to participate.
+There is a university-wide orientation programme, which will form part of your registration on your programme.
+All undergraduate students must attend Orientation.

 I don't have the points for the course I want, what can I do?

 If you are not offered a place on a degree course, you can

 - choose to repeat your Leaving Certificate.
 Applicants are considered on points attained at a single sitting.
 However, matriculation requirements can be attained over several sittings except in the case of Medicine (CK701).

 - choose a QQI (FE) course.
 There are 26 links from QQI (FE) courses into degree courses at UCC.
 Further information is available at QQI (FE)

 I just received an offer, can I defer my place?

 Yes you can make an application for a deferral.
 Please do not accept your place and deferral request should be made within 3 days of recieving the offer.
 The deferral policy and applicatiom form is available on our website at http://www.ucc.ie/en/study/undergrad/admissionspolicies/

 What can I do if I discover I don't like the course I'm on?

 Advice should be first sought through your tutor/mentor and/or Department/Faculty or School office.